steelwheels/Canary/README.md

 # Canary Framework

 ## Overview
-The Canary Framework is a package of general purpose data structure classes implemented by the [swift language](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/) for macOS and iOS.
+The Canary Framework is a package of general purpose data structure and classes.
+This is implemented for macOS and iOS.

 ## Copyright
 This software is produced by [Steel Wheels Project](https://sites.google.com/site/steelwheelsproject/) and distributed under [GNU LESSER GENERAL PUBLIC LICENSE Version 2.1](https://www.gnu.org/licenses/lgpl-2.1-standalone.html).

+## Target
+* macOS: macOS Sierra (10.12.4) or lator
+* iOS: iOS 10.3 or lator

+## Links
+* [Steel Wheels Project Web Page ](https://github.com/steelwheels):Producer of this framework.